Just Say Yes: A Marijuana Memoir

 The book, Just Say Yes: A Marijuana Memoir, was published on 4/20/15, National Weed Day, and can be bought through Amazon.

 After the book's publication, Catherine heard from hundreds of cannabis users from around the world.
-She keeps hearing from them, and she keeps advocating for a sane, guilt-free and shame-free approach to marijuana.
+She continues to advocate for a sane, guilt-free approach to marijuana.